Turmeric vs Kojic Acid vs Tranexamic Acid: Which Is Best for Stubborn Dark Spots?

 Weeks 2-4 (Kojic Acid): Skin feels smoother.
 Newer spots begin fading.
 This is when kojic acid users see first changes.

 Weeks 4-6 (All Ingredients): Surface spots show visible improvement.
-Turmeric users notice reduced redness and inflammation.
+Turmeric users notice reduced redness and calmer skin.

 Weeks 8-12 (Full Results): Significant fading across all ingredients.
 Tranexamic acid users see melasma improvement.
 Combination products deliver best overall results.